vpbgkt/vpbgkt/README.md

-- 👋 Hi, I’m @vpbgkt
+- 👋 Hi, I’m vishal prajapt
-- 👀 I’m in Computer science engineering with information and technology
+- 👀 I’m in latest tech and technology
-- 🌱 I’m currently learning ai programming
+- 🌱 I’m currently latest tech and technology
 - 💞️ I’m looking to collaborate on ...
 - 📫 To reach me vpbgkt@gmail.com
 - 🔗 Https://www.linkedin.com/in/vishal-prajapat-2321971ab/